- WEEK 6 -

 There will be times of planting seeds in your business and harvest.
 A lot of attention gets paid to harvest (Money!
 Clients!) but planting seeds is what makes those wins possible.
 Get comfortable with the mindset of the long haul.
 This isn't a sprint.

 You’ll see some mention of potential ways to market in this module.
 It’s essential that you start with something simple that is focused on what you LOVE and are passionate about - not what you think people will be interested in OR what you decide is objectively effective.
 There are a million plus ways to run a profitable business.
 Your essence energy comes through when you love it and are passionate and it gets BLOCKED when you are thinking about what others want.
 The language can shift - and you may need to anchor the language in concrete terms for your clients.
-But start with your FLOW!
+But start with your FLOW and what FEELS good for you!
+You can trust that.

 One of the things I feel energetically and intuitively is that people feel immersed in marketing.
 They feel surrounded by it.
 They don’t like it.
 They feel like they are struggling with this.
 But what I see is that people are NOT doing marketing.
 They are engaged in the consumption of information around marketing.
 Instead of creating material for marketing.
 Make sense?
 That might look like reading newsletters on business building, watching webinars on SEO or client attraction, seeing the highlights of other people’s posts in Facebook groups.
 THIS IS NOT “DOING” MARKETING.